 In most areas in life our attitude plays a huge role in whether we succeed or allow the bumps along the way to derail our efforts.
 For a start, you should *want to be productive.
-If you’re not quite ready to get back to getting shit done, then focusing your attention on self-care that helps you wash the garbage fire that was 2020 off of yourself is an important first step.
+If you’re not quite ready to get back to getting shit done, then focusing your attention on self-care that helps you wash the garbage fire that was the last two years off of yourself is an important first step.

 Once you’re in a mindset that gets you hyped on being more productive, setting boundaries is the second prerequisite to getting started.
 Getting shit done at all costs is not a sustainable strategy for productivity.
 Especially now that many of us are carrying more weight of the world, it’s important to establish ground rules for how much of yourself you’re willing to put into your productivity (more on this later).

 Finally, the whole point of incorporating productivity hacks into our lives is to work smarter — not harder.
 So if you find yourself hunkering down for longer hours or spending more time than you’ve allotted, that’s usually a good time to check-in with your mindset and boundaries.
 While stepping outside your comfort zone is usually the first step to growth, perpetual discomfort *for the sake of discomfort is not going to get you the results you need.

 How to be productive at home — productivity hacks to get shit done.

 Working from home can have it’s pros as well as cons — depending on each persons’ individual situation.
 If you live alone, for example, working from home may well be an advantage: elimination of a lengthy commute and a comfortable working environment (with your pup by your side).
 On the other hand, if your entire family — kids included — are also doing life from home it’s obviously a more challenging situation.
 With this said… Be kind to yourself.
 To circle back to setting boundaries — when you’re mapping out your productivity, just keep in mind what is possible within the context of your own working situation.